Love and Sex Coaching start with the body. Joyful woman in water

 These conversations are important, because they help to establish safety and connection, which is a prerequisite for any real change.

-We agree in ballpark terms the hours we’ll work together, and the time period within which we’ll work, and I’ll keep that period completely free, so we have maximum flexibility.
-So, for instance, if we agree to work for nine hours over a 24 hour period, I would just block off 1pm Saturday to 3pm Sunday.
-And if you wanted to put the hours up or down a bit, there’s the flexibility to do that too.
+We agree in ballpark terms what sort of work we’ll do, the hours we’ll work together, and the time period within which we’ll work, and I’ll keep that period completely free, so we have maximum flexibility.

 And once you get the idea of physical distance out of the way, and think in terms of time distance, it’s eminently do-able.
-The chances are high that there’s a flight from an airport near you direct to Glasgow.
+The chances are high that there’s frequent and cheap flights from an airport near you direct to Edinburgh.
 It will take less than an hour.
-And if there isn’t a flight, but you’re in Leeds say, or Manchester, or Newcastle, there’s very likely to be a direct train, which won’t take that long [and we can tailor the time to match up with your best travel options].
+That’s less time than it takes to get across London.
+And if there isn’t a flight, but you’re in Birmingham say, or Manchester, or Newcastle, there’s very likely to be a direct train, which won’t take that long [and we can tailor the time to match up with your best travel options].

 After our work, we’d then have a further, detailed call in the following week, to help with integration.